-Figures 5.2-5.4 used the entire analysis cohort as the denominator to calculate rates of first AKI per 1,000 patient years at risk.
-Only the first hospitalization with AKI for a patient was counted as an event, and years at risk were calculated for each patient as the time (total days divided by 365.25) between January 1 of the reported year (year two) to the earliest date of AKI hospitalization, ESRD, disenrollment from Medicare Parts A and B, switch to a Medicare Advantage plan, death, or December 31 of year two.
+Figures 5.3-5.5 used the entire analysis cohort as the denominator to calculate rates of first AKI per 1,000 patient years at risk for Medicare (Panel A) and Clinformatics[TM] (Panel B) beneficiaries.
+Only the first hospitalization with AKI for a patient was counted as an event, and years at risk were calculated for each patient as the time (total days divided by 365.25) between January 1 of the reported year (year two) to the earliest date of hospitalization with AKI, ESRD, disenrollment from their plan (for Medicare, Parts A and B or a switch to a Medicare Advantage plan), death, or December 31 of year two.
 Age was as of January 1 of year two, while CKD and DM status were determined by claims in year one.
 A Cox proportional hazard model with no covariates, stratified by the variable of interest, was used to estimate survival, and the rate was calculated as -[log(survival)] and multiplied by 1,000 to generate the rate per 1000 patient years at risk.

-HOSPITALIZATION FOR AKI
+HOSPITALIZATION WITH AN AKI EPISODE